About the Denon DRA-800H

 - Bluetooth transmitter mode for wireless streaming to compatible headphones and speakers (via future firmware update)

-- front-panel USB input for playing music from an iPod or USB memory device
+- front-panel USB input for playing music from USB memory device

 - plays high-resolution digital music files via USB storage device or a networked computer (PCM up to 24-bit/192kHz resolution; DSD up to 5.6 MHz)

-- compatible with Amazon Alexa, Google Home, Siri and Josh.ai for hands-free voice control
+- compatible with Amazon Alexa, Google Assistant, Siri and Josh.ai for hands-free voice control

 - built-in HEOS technology for wireless whole-home audio